myshoefitter/js-sdk/readme.md

   enabledProductNames: ['Running Shoes']
 });

-// Hide button on products containing "Sandals" or "Flip Flops" in the title myshoefitter.init({
+// Or hide button on products containing "Sandals" or "Flip Flops" in the title myshoefitter.init({
   shopSystem: 'woocommerce',
   disabledProductNames: ['Sandals', 'Flip Flops']